Coordinate-based Speed of Sound Recovery for Aberration-Corrected Photoacoustic Computed Tomography: Related Work

-In contrast to methods that assume or measure SOS, joint reconstruction approaches simultaneously recover images and 2D SOS from PA signals.
+\paragraph{Joint Recovery of SOS and Image} In contrast to methods that assume or measure SOS, joint reconstruction approaches simultaneously recover images and 2D SOS from PA signals.
 Regularization-based joint reconstruction~\cite{zhang2006reconstruction, shan2019simultaneous} alternatively reconstructs the image and SOS in an iterative framework with regularization on both distributions.
 However, the ill-posed nature of the problem causes numerical instability and error accumulation.
-The feature coupling method~\cite{cai2019feature} parameterizes the SOS with several constant value regions and maximizes the similarity between reconstructed images from partial arrays.
-Its drawbacks are the inability to model a complicated SOS map and reliance on a good initial guess.
-Inspired by indirect wavefront sensing in adaptive optics, Adaptive PACT (APACT)~\cite{cui2021adaptive} divides the image into small patches and solves for the wavefront in every patch via an exhaustive search.
-APACT produces state-of-the-art image quality, but with two major drawbacks.
+The feature coupling method~\cite{cai2019feature} parameterizes the SOS with several constant value regions and maximizes the similarity between reconstructed images from partial arrays, but is unable to model a complicated SOS map and relies heavily on a good initial guess.
+Inspired by indirect wavefront sensing in adaptive optics (AO)~\cite{ji2017adaptive,hampson2021adaptive,zhang2023adaptive}, Adaptive PACT (APACT)~\cite{cui2021adaptive} divides the image into small patches and solves for the wavefront in every patch via an exhaustive search.
+Of these methods, APACT produces state-of-the-art image quality, but with two major drawbacks.
 First, APACT assumes a simplified wavefront model that cannot account for overall scaling of the reconstructed image.
 Second, its exhaustive search is computationally expensive, leading to extended reconstruction times that limit its practical application.
-Our joint reconstruction approach addresses these weaknesses with a novel deep learning approach.
+Our method addresses these weaknesses with a novel physics-based, self-supervised learning approach.